telerik/ajax-docs/installation/upgrading-instructions/troubleshoot-upgrade.md

 >caption Figure 2: The Properties dialog of a Dev Telerik.Web.UI.dll file in Visual Studio do not have the Trial keyword.
 ![dev-version-vs-properties](images/dev-version-vs-properties.png)

+You can find more tips and triks on how to solve the trial errors
+ * "*Thank you for using the Trial Version of Telerik® UI for ASP.NET Ajax to build more powerful applications faster.
+Purchase the Commercial Version now to get access to all product updates and the Telerik expert support*"
+ * "*Telerik.Web.UI 201X.X.XXX.XX trial version.
+Copyright Telerik © 2002-201X.
+To remove this message, please purchase a developer version.*"

+in the dedicated [Getting tired of seeing trial messages in your ASP.NET AJAX application?](https://www.telerik.com/blogs/getting-tired-of-seeing-trial-messages-in-your-asp-net-ajax-application) blog post.

 ## Newtonsoft.Json is Built by a Higher Version Than the Currently Targeted Framework